falkr/ttm4115-2020/pages/prep-modeling.md

 ## Nodes: Execution Environments

 Software does often not directly run on hardware, but on some execution environment.
-If you want to show this, you can use a node (again with 3D effect) and the stereotype &laquo; execution environment&raquo;.
+If you want to show this, you can use a node (again with 3D effect) and the stereotype &laquo;execution environment&raquo;.

 Examples for execution environments are runtime environment, application server, web server, operating system, Java virtual machine (JVM) or a container system like Docker.